MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/afx-global-data-structure.md

 ### <a name="remarks"></a>Açıklamalar

-Mantıksal yazı tipleri hakkında daha fazla bilgi için `CFont::CreateFontIndirect`bkz.
+Mantıksal yazı tipleri hakkında daha fazla bilgi için bkz. `CFont::CreateFontIndirect`.

 ## <a name="updatesyscolors"></a>AFX_GLOBAL_DATA:: UpdateSysColors